Yaswanth20/learn-cantrill-io-labs/00-aws-simple-demos/aws-dynamodb-lambda-trigger/Readme.md

 ![Untitled](images/Untitled%2016.png)

-Head to the IAM console: [https://us-east-1.console.aws.amazon.com/iamv2/home?region=ap-southeast-2#/roles](https://us-east-1.console.aws.amazon.com/iamv2/home?region=ap-southeast-2#/roles)
+Head to the IAM console

 Under **Roles**, search for "cat-adoption”